adequately with technical uncertainties

 MTBF calculation almost always means the calculation of the MTBF of electronic

-Depending on the standard selected
+Depending on the standard selected,

-for calculation, MTBF results can be very different.
+MTBF results can be very different.
 Differences of

 factor 3 are quite usual on PCB level, and even factor 10 is not